Coder-Python/real-estate-price-prediction/README.md

 {"prediction": 257866}
 ```

-Here is a screenshot of a test done with Postman :
+Here is a screenshot of a test done with Postman, everything works as expected :

 ![postman.png](./images/postman.png)